Taxation of lump sum payment on redundancy or retirement

 Previously there was a second method based on your average rate of tax for the previous 3 years.
 This was known as Top Slicing Relief which was not available on lump sums of €200,000 or more paid on or after 1 January 2013 and was abolished for all ex-gratia lump sum payments made on or after 1 January 2014.

 Your employer is obliged to deduct tax from all your income.
-He/she may take account of the basic exemption, that is the €10,160 plus €765 for each year of service.
+They may take account of the basic exemption, that is the €10,160 plus €765 for each year of service.
 Revenue may inform the employer about the correct amount to be treated as tax free and the rate of tax to be applied to the rest.
 If this does not happen or if it is incorrect and you have paid too much tax, you should contact your regional Revenue office to claim a refund - see 'Where to apply' below.

 You must declare the fact that you have received such a lump sum on your annual return of income to Revenue.

 There is more detailed information on Revenue's website about Lump Sum Payments on Redundancy/Retirement.

 Contact your regional Revenue office.